seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-restful-api-with-reactphp-and-mysql.md

     );
 {% endhighlight %}

 Then restart the server and execute the request.
 Now the problem is clear.
-We receive a clear "bad request" response, explaining that we are trying to insert the user with a duplicate email.
+We receive a clear "bad request" response, explaining that we are trying to insert the user with a duplicated email.

 <p class="text-center image">
     <img src="/assets/images/posts/reactphp-restful-api/bad-request.png">